Authors:

 FSBEI in “Krasnoyarsk State Medical University named after Prof. V.F.
 Voino-Yasenetsky” of the Ministry of Health of Russia.
 Krasnoyarsk, Russia

 Currently, there is no approved list of biomarkers for the diagnosis of vascular cognitive dysfunction.
-The main problem for a practitioner doctor when identifying cognitive disorders in patients is differential diagnosis of Alzheimer's disease, vascular cognitive dysfunction and other types of cognitive impairment, which are much less common.
-Vascular cognitive dysfunction includes post-industry dementia, cognitive dysfunction for cardiovascular and cerebrovascular diseases.
+The main challenge for practicing physicians when identifying cognitive impairment in patients is the differential diagnosis of Alzheimer's disease, vascular cognitive dysfunction, and other, much less common, types of cognitive impairment.
+Vascular cognitive dysfunction includes post-stroke dementia and cognitive dysfunction associated with cardiovascular and cerebrovascular diseases.
 Without determining the etiology of the disease, it is impossible to prescribe adequate treatment.
-Another problem is the identification of cognitive disorders before the development of dementia.
-A review of literature is devoted to the search and critical analysis of candidates for biomarkers of vascular cognitive dysfunction and the establishment of markers of moderate cognitive dysfunction.
-The search for articles was carried out in the databases of Web of Science and Pubmed.
-A list of liquor, plasma, serum and genetic biomarkers was compiled, which allowing differential diagnosis between vascular dysfunction and Alzheimer's disease, and markers of moderate cognitive dysfunction, which make it possible to identify cognitive impairment at the subordinate stage.
-Keywords: vascular dementia, moderate cognitive dysfunction, homocysteine, cerebral nodtriuretic peptide, ghrelin, protein S100β.
+Another challenge is identifying cognitive impairment before the development of dementia.
+This literature review is devoted to identifying and critically analyzing candidate biomarkers for vascular cognitive dysfunction and establishing markers of mild cognitive dysfunction.
+Articles were searched in the Web of Science and PubMed databases.
+A list of cerebrospinal fluid, plasma, serum, and genetic biomarkers was compiled to enable differential diagnosis between vascular dysfunction and Alzheimer's disease, as well as markers of mild cognitive dysfunction, enabling the identification of cognitive impairment at the pre-dementia stage.
+Key words: vascular dementia, mild cognitive dysfunction, homocysteine, brain natriuretic peptide, ghrelin, S100β protein.